T0RNATO/spotify-picture-in-picture/README.md

 ![img.png](assets/img.png)

 Made in a couple of hours, don't expect it to be perfect, but it works pretty well as far as I've tested.

+## Installation

+Install via the Spicetify Marketplace, under the name `Picture-In-Picture`, with the gradient logo.